St Lucia Snorkeling – What It’s Like and Where to Go

-Overall we think that St Lucia is a good snorkeling destination.
+Overall we think St Lucia snorkeling is good.
 The snorkeling spots are all located on the leeward protected side of the island, making them calm most of the time.
 The island is small and there is not a large number of snorkeling spots.

-While you can drive around and snorkel from a few beaches on the island, we think it is better to stay at a resort, snorkel their house reef, and take boat tours to other reefs on the island.
+You can drive around and snorkel from a few beaches on the island and/or you could stay at a resort, snorkel their house reef, and take boat tours to other reefs on the island.

 Boats are a concern in most St Lucia snorkeling areas.
 Some protected areas are roped off so boats cannot enter.
 If you are on a boat trip, the boat you came on and the guide with you in the water will keep an eye out for them for you.
 If you don’t have these protections, some type of marker buoy or flag is necessary.

-A few of the snorkeling spots on St Lucia are accessible from beaches.
+A few St Lucia snorkeling spots are accessible from beaches.
 The rest are visited by a boat trip.
 And even the ones accessible by beach are regularly visited by the boats as well.